3 Positive Outcomes for Sustainability post-Covid

 Covid-19 is a wake-up call.

-Now that lockdown is being eased, we find ourselves secretly hoping that it doesn't spell the end of the recent decline of emissions, for example.
+With the restrictions on travel due to the pandemic, we find ourselves secretly hoping that it doesn’t spell the end of the recent decline of emissions, for example.

 Elana Kruger, Marketing Manager of Church House Westminster, comments “Businesses that will survive will have a clear purpose.
 Their ‘why’ will be to support society and combat climate change in a resilient way.
 The key to building back better for the greater good after the pandemic is to embrace sustainability.”.